KRKARTRACERS

 Live board: row density (mobile)

-On mobile devices (phones and tablets with a screen width up to 768 px) a row-density toggle has appeared in the live board's top bar.
-Two modes — '2' (compact) and '3' (spacious).
+On mobile devices (phones and tablets with a screen width up to 768 px) the live board's top bar has a row-density toggle.
+Three modes — '3' (spacious), '2' (compact) and '1' (densest).

 • 3Spacious (default) three rows per team: team name and penalty markers, then pilot + stint + pit stops, then laps / GAP / last / best / average lap.